sprague252/SVSound/README.md

 * 0.2.1 - Bumped version to fix errors in pypi upload.
 * 0.3.0 - Added sgwave to do some spectral analysis.
 * 0.3.1 - Fixed a dependency error.
+* 0.3.2 - Fixed a filename error for LARS files.

 ## Installation